 Set in England in the 1890s, Bray successfully pairs typical boarding school drama with a more historic epoch.
 Powerful and spritely girls with unchartered and naïve magic are a terrifying combination.
 Historical fiction meets fantastical witches in this Victorian mystery.
 Prepare for otherworldly dimensions and powers that need reigning in.
 Read more →

 The Wicked Deep by Shea Ernshaw

 Every season, the Swan Sisters haunt the town of Sparrow to avenge their drowning as accused witches.
-The legend goes that during Swan Season, the girls possess three female bodies and romance and lure three boys out to sea.
+The legend has it that during Swan Season, the girls possess three female bodies.
+Enchantingly attractive they seduce three boys out to sea.

 Vassa in the Night by Sarah Porter

 CW: Violence and death to teenagers (similar to The Hunger Games)

 One of the creepiest and most murderous witchy books on this list, Vassa in the Night is the retelling of the similarly bizarre Russian folktale Vassilia the Beautiful.